Geese Howard: Characterization

 Geese was first added to franchise The King of Fighters in The King of Fighters '96.
 His inclusion highly awaited by developers and fans, as he was originally meant to appear in the previous game.
 Geese was partnered with two other SNK bosses, Mr. Big and Krauser.
 Even throughout the game, this boss team received special treatment.
 Leitmotif music were prepared for each member and at the time of this title's release, enthusiasm for this game reached a feverish pitch.
 Numerous special moves were prepared for Geese, but in view of the memory capacity and time required for adjustments, a number of moves had to be left out.
+He returned in The King of Fighters '98 Ultimate Match as one of the most played characters in early tests of the arcade.
+The alternate Geese was simply called "Ura" despite having new moves.
+In The King of Fighters 2002 Unlimited Match, Geese Howard carries his Real Bout Fatal Fury and the enhanced Nightmare Geese from Real Bout Fatal Fury Special.
 The character was meant to return in The King of Fighters XII and The King of Fighters XIII but the developers did not have the time to add him.
 Due to the importance of Geese's character to SNK, the company decided to include quickly in The King of Fighters XIV.
 This gave the team pressure in regards to adding his son Rock Howard as the character came from a game where Geese had been dead for a decade.

+Katsuhiro Harada said that if he could add a guest character into Tekken 7 it would be Geese, praising the characters as he would fit into the cast.
+He added that both he and an interviewer liked the character which led to the idea of casting him into Tekken 7.
+While remaining true to Geese's character, Harada stated his movements and design were completely remade so that fans from other series will try to play Tekken 7 and learn its different mechanics.
+The King of Fighters XIV producer Yasuyuki Oda was pleased with Geese's inclusion in Tekken 7 and celebrated it by taking a picture with Harada.